 RNIB (Royal National Institute of Blind People)

-The RNIB (the Royal National Institute of Blind People) is the UK’s leading charity offering practical and emotional support and information to anyone affected by sight loss.
-The offer a range of services including: a sight loss advice line and free Talking Books.
+The RNIB (The Royal National Institute of Blind People) is the UK’s leading charity offering practical and emotional support and information to anyone affected by sight loss.
+They offer a range of services including a sight loss advice line and free Talking Books.

 Helpline: 0303 123 9999